Uploading CSVs

 What happens next

-Once uploaded, you will need to create your ontology.
-The AstroBee agent will analyze the structure of your CSV files and suggest the first ontology version.
-You can then: Refine your ontology - Use AstroBee to edit and improve your business model with natural language requests Ask questions immediately - Query your raw data using natural language View raw data anytime - Visit the Sources page to see your original CSV data behind the ontology
+Once uploaded, you can explore your data layer.
+You can then: Refine your data layer - Use AstroBee to edit and improve your business model with natural language requests Ask questions immediately - Query your raw data using natural language View raw data anytime - Visit the Sources page to see your original CSV data behind the data layer

 Troubleshooting